Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Second, a present, spiritual resurrection fits in with one dying and going to heaven and receiving a new body, as

-many are taught.
+some are taught.
 Given this, why care about a future resurrection or what Paul calls the redemption of the body

 (Romans 8:23)?
 We should care, for it mattered to Paul.